AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: The Agentic Implementation of

 The last stage is designed to better ground persuasive language generation in factual evidence, problem contexts and localized information in automated marketing.
 Our design here is inspired by rich marketing strategy research ~\citep{lindgreen2005viral, ludden2008surprise, ely2015suspense}, which have shown that buyers would derive entertainment utility from \emph{surprising} effects/features and have a deeper impression.
 In our setting of real estate marketing, such surprising features are those that are relatively rare compared to their surrounding area.
 Formally, we determine a set of surprising features based on their percentile in the feature distribution as follows,

-This gives the LLMs localized feature information at different levels of granularity obtained through Retrieval Augmented Generation (RAG) \citep{lewis2020retrieval}.
-Such behavioral economics-driven design proves to be highly effective; citing one of the human subjects in our experiment (see the full description in~\cref{sec: case-for-surprisal}), who was asked about why they liked a listing description (without knowing it was AI-generated): \begin{myquote}{0.1in} \it ...Description B specifically points out the rarity of the ample storage and built-in cabinetry in similarly priced listings, making the property stand out. \end{myquote}
+where $Q_{\beta}(s_j(\mu))$ denotes the top $\beta$-quantile region of distribution $s_j(\mu)$.
+This gives the LLMs localized feature information at different levels of granularity obtained through Retrieval Augmented Generation (RAG) \citep{lewis2020retrieval}.\footnote{In our implementation, we implement the sparse retrieval part via ElasticSearch (\url{https://www.elastic.co/elasticsearch}) and retrieve Top 10 listings with the most similar features. } This design appears useful in our evaluation; citing one of the human subjects in our experiment (see the full description in~\cref{sec: case-for-surprisal}), who was asked about why they liked a listing description (without knowing it was AI-generated): \begin{myquote}{0.1in} \it ...Description B specifically points out the rarity of the ample storage and built-in cabinetry in similarly priced listings, making the property stand out. \end{myquote}